Getting To Know The Fascinating Fauna In Hawaii

 Accompanying the Hawaiian Monk Seal as the only other native mammal in the archipelago is the Hawaiian Hoary Bat.
 Like its fellow mammal, this animal is also endemic to Hawaii.
 However, they are related to the other Hoary Bat species found in North America, Central America, South America, and the Galapagos Islands.
 Female Hawaiian Hoary Bats are more prominent than males, but they both weigh between 14 to 18 grams (0.04 ounces).
 These bats are only active at night and feed on insects.
 The state used to be widely populated with this species, but the animal population has declined.
 The International Union for Conservation of Nature (IUCN) first listed the Hawaiian Hoary Bat as endangered in 1970, partly due to the lack of information on the ecological needs of the animal.
 In 2015, it was officially designated the state land mammal since it is the only existing native land mammal in the Hawaiian Islands.

 If you are looking for a safe yet memorable way to celebrate Hawaii’s diverse ecosystem and contribute to preserving its natural beauty, go on an adventure with Botanical World Adventures!
 Our world-class activities will take you through the Big Island’s stunning landscapes and allow you to see or interact with some of the archipelago’s most beloved and protected animals.
-Book a schedule today!
+Why wait, contact us or book a schedule today!